hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_cloud_status_slot_summary.rst

 #.
 Group/cloud slot summary and detail (user settings #a enabled and #b disabled, uses views #4 and #5\).

 #.
-Group/cloud/flavor slot summary only (user settings #a disabled and #b enabled, uses views #3 only).
+Group/cloud/flavor slot summary only (user settings #a disabled and #b enabled, uses view #3 only).

 #.
 Group/cloud/flavor slot summary and detail (user settings #a and #b enabled, uses views #1 and #2\)